MagicLike/yourls-keyword-limiter/README.md

 ## Instructions
 1. Copy the 'keyword-check' folder to user/plugins/.
 2. If needed, there are several parameters that can be modified as needed in plugin.php file:
-  * $max_keyword_length to limit the keyword length,
   * $pattern to check forbidden keyword in RegEx format, and
   * $kwlist as a dictionary for blacklisted keywords.
 3. Activate the plugin in the YOURLS admin interface.
 4. Voila!

 ## Notes
-1. Default keyword length is 20 characters.
+1. Now maximum keyword length can be edited via administration page.
 2. We face spam problems with repeated keyword.
-That's why default blacklisted keywords may seems chaotic :D.
+That's why default blacklisted keywords may seems chaotic.
 3. Default blacklisted RegEx pattern used is 6-digits keyword.
 Again, this is based on our spam problems.